Paperback | $17.00 Short | £11.95 | ISBN: 9780262517324 | 198 pp. | 5.375 x 8 in | | December 2011

-Feeling Pain and Being in Pain—originally published in Germany, then revised for a wider audience at the urging of Daniel Dennett—does not offer another philosophical theory of pain that conclusively supports or definitively refutes either subjectivist or objectivist assumptions in the philosophy of mind.
-Instead, Grahek calls for a less doctrinaire and more balanced approach to the study of mind-brain phenomena.
+Feeling Pain and Being in Pain does not offer another philosophical theory of pain that conclusively supports or definitively refutes either subjectivist or objectivist assumptions in the philosophy of mind.
+Instead, Grahek calls for a less doctrinaire and more balanced approach to the study of mind–brain phenomena.

 About the Author